-We trade stocks...

 In fact, members saw a chance at 32% gains in just three days... with a regular stock.

-We love short-term plays...
-But we’ll also make longer-term trades.
+We love short-term plays... but we’ll also make longer-term trades.

 We recommend anything that we think has a chance to make you money.